hige-itapps/Grant_Management_System/docs/Server_Setup.md

 You will then need to import the grant application schema using the database_schema.sql file.
 During development we named this database 'iefdf', but you can name it to anything that makes sense; this will require modifying the top of the .sql file.
 Optionally, you may want to import other saved data with a saved file. <<TODO: add more specific instructions; current instructions can be found in the 'Migrating the Server' document>>

-## 4. Move server files to server directory
+## 4. Move Server Files To Server Directory
 Most (but not all!) of the files in the repository need to be moved over to the web hosting directory.
 These include:
  - sample_config.ini: sample configuration file to hold information such as relative directories and username/password combinations; this way, no critical information needs to be hard-coded
  - index.php: a simple file which just redirects users to the homepage upon navigating to the site; this functionality might be configurable directly in Apache which would make this file redundant